danielle-eckhardt/danielle-eckhardt.github.io/HR_Power BI.md

-## Human Resources Presence Insights: An analysis using Power BI
+## HExploring Employee Demographics and Turnover Rates: An analysis using Power BI

 ### Project Description
 In this case study, I hired to analyze employee information (a simulated dataset) from the human resources department.